sonnybest/My-First-Project/README.md

-# My-First-Project
+# NumPy Tutorial
-This is the repo for my first data science project
+This is a repo for about NumPy Library